Vote at Home

-- Once you receive your ballot, you’ll mark it in private, then have someone witness that it was you that did it (they don’t watch you vote, just verify it was you that voted), and mail it back to us via U.S. mail, or drop it off at our office.
+- Once you receive your ballot, you’ll mark it in private…a witness signature is not required this election, but if you wish - have someone witness that it was you that did it (they don’t watch you vote, just verify it was you that voted), and mail it back to us via U.S. mail, or drop it off at our office.

 - Once we receive the ballot back, we’ll check it in and mark it as returned, and turn it over to the Central Absentee Precinct for processing.

 - You’ll be able to check the status of your ballot (applied, approved, received, etc.) via the Virginia Department of Elections Citizen Portal.

 - While the ballot is in the mail (on its way to you and back to us), you’ll be able to track its progress and expected delivery dates here.

 - Once you request your ballot by mail, that is your ballot.
 There is no need to go to your precinct on election day, just return the ballot you were sent and you are good to go.

 - Ballots can be mailed back via USPS, UPS, FedEx or carrier of your choice (address is on the envelopes provided), or can be dropped off at the Office of Elections, 4708 Southpoint Parkway, Fredericksburg VA 22407.

 - If you do request a ballot be mailed to you and choose to go to the precinct on election day, you will likely encounter longer than normal wait times because election officials will have to do some processing to switch you back over to voting in person.
 You will have to surrender the ballot and answer some questions before officials can issue a new ballot.